New Haven Vacations

 Accommodation in New Haven

-New Haven is a marvelous city, and finding accommodation here will be easy.
-Travelocity's New Haven hotel deals page features as many as 71 options that you can choose from.
+New Haven is a great city, and finding accommodation here won't be hard.
+Travelocity's New Haven lodging guide features as many as 69 options for you to browse at your leisure.

-If you and your family are looking for a luxurious retreat, you can book a room at the Omni New Haven Hotel at Yale or the Courtyard New Haven at Yale.
-On the other hand, the New Haven Hotel or the Inn at Fairfield Beach provide visitors with good old fashioned comfort at bargain prices.
+If you appreciate life's little luxuries, you'll be sure to enjoy the Omni New Haven Hotel at Yale or the Courtyard New Haven at Yale.
+Alternatively, the New Haven Hotel or the Inn at Fairfield Beach provide visitors with cozy comfort at a price that won't break the bank.